softozor/csharp-bdd-tdd/doc/live-coding-session.md

 Note that you might need to add the feature file's code-behind manually to the project (as an existing item).

-### Make the module available to the acceptance tests
+### Wire the module up

 The `Spec` project builds an application that will glue together all the components necessary for our module to run.
-In particular, it needs to bootstrap our module.
-Because all the acceptance tests should be independent of each others, that means the module needs to be bootstrapped before each SpecFlow scenario.
+In particular, it needs to create our module's view model.
+Because all the acceptance tests should be independent of each others, that means the view model needs to be created before each SpecFlow scenario.
 This is done by defining so-called [hooks](https://specflow.org/documentation/Hooks/).
-To boostrap our module in our acceptance tests, perform the following steps:
+To wire up our module for our acceptance tests, perform the following steps:

 1. Add a SpecFlow hook to the `Spec` project:

 ![Add SpecFlow Hook](/doc/img/AddSpecFlowHook.png)

-2. Run the module in the `BeforeScenario` hook:
+2. Wire up the module in the `BeforeScenario` hook:

 ```c#
 // Spec/Hooks.cs